Fellowship-of-turing/Namsor_2.1_api/source/index.md

 <h3 id="corridor-batch-responses">Response</h3>

-*The HTTP response body is an array of objects.*
+*The HTTP response body is a nested array of objects.*

 |Name|Type|Description|Enumerators|
 |---|---|---|---|